OliviaWill100/OliviaWill100.github.io/PlanninganExhibition.md

    * Work with a designer to curate the space
    * Begin creating textual and visual content for the digital screens
    * Create item labels
-   * Begin work on a 3D model of the Khirbet el-Rai photogrammetry, which will create interactivity in our exhibition space.
+   * Begin work on a 3D model of the Khirbet el-Rai photogrammetry, which will create interactivity in our exhibition space

 ## The Catalogue